stormasm/dbnotes/datafusion/codeflows.md

 Datafusion's whole mission in life is to create [RecordBatches](https://docs.rs/arrow/latest/arrow/record_batch/struct.RecordBatch.html).

-the impl ExecutionPlan for WhateverExec the **execute** method creates a SendableRecordBatchStream
+with the impl ExecutionPlan for WhateverExec the **execute** method creates a SendableRecordBatchStream

 #### More tests that massage these Exec concepts